YTLLL/YTLLL.github.io/index.md

 >We say hello to them when we occasionally bump into each other.
 >But how much do we actually know about them?

+###Problem Space
+How might people and their acquaintances know more about each other so that they can form genuine friendships?

+###Our Goal
-**We are building a place to share these stories.
+**Building a platform to share these stories.
 And these stories has the power to turn an acquaintances into friends.**

 ### Markdown